aptos-labs/aptos-core/documentation/specifications/move_adapter/README.md

 /// representation should be updated to `val`, and `Deletion` means that
 /// we are going to delete this access path.
 A special `WriteOp` used by
 /// aggregator - `Delta(op, limit, value)`, means that `value` should be
-/// applied to serialized representation with `op` operation and a
+/// applied to deserialized representation with `op` operation and a
 /// postcondition `result <= limit` must be ensured. pub struct WriteSet {
     write_set: Vec<(AccessPath, WriteOp)>,